opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

                 LOG.info("HelloProvider Session Initiated");
             }

-Add a simple HelloWorld RPC API
+Add a Simple HelloWorld RPC API
 -------------------------------

 1. Navigate to the file.